 - What are the pros of being a DoorDash Dasher?

 - What are the cons of being a DoorDash Dasher?

 DoorDash developed a business model that’s twofold.
-First, they partner with restaurants that don’t currently offer delivery services and then offer them third-party delivery men and women.
-That third party is comprised of anyone who signs up for DoorDash and wants to make deliveries on behalf of local eateries; they’re known as Dashers.
+First, they partner with restaurants that don’t currently offer delivery services and then offer them third-party delivery workers.
+That third party consists of anyone who signs up for DoorDash and wants to make deliveries on behalf of local eateries; they’re known as Dashers.